nathansh/equalHeightColumns/readme.md

 ## responsive

-When `responsive` is set to `true` the plugin will re-calculate heights as the browser is resized.
+When `responsive` is set to `true` the plugin will re-calculate heights as the browser is resized. `responsive` is set to `true` by default.

 ## outerHeight